Ray Lewington: Managerial career

 In July 2005, Lewington returned to Fulham after ten years away, as reserve team manager, under manager Chris Coleman.
 By this time, Fulham were an established Premier League club with healthy finances.
 In December 2007, Lewington served a brief stint as caretaker manager after the departure of Lawrie Sanchez, managing the team for three games until Roy Hodgson was appointed full-time.
 He remained at Craven Cottage as part of the management team as assistant manager.
 He was replaced as assistant manager by Mark Bowen when Mark Hughes became manager and became the first team coach.

-On 17 October 2010, it was announced on the Fulham website that Lewington had been given the job of leading the club's Youth Development Program and that taking his position as first team coach would be Glyn Hodges.
+On 17 October 2010, it was announced on the Fulham website that Lewington had been given the job of leading the club's youth development programme and that taking his position as first team coach would be Glyn Hodges.

 Mark Hughes resigned after the end of the 2010–11 season and his successor Martin Jol reinstated Lewington as first team coach in June 2011, alongside Jol's assistants Michael Lindeman and Cornelius Jol.
 Jol said: "We started off with him because he's probably a main figure here, at this club, he knows everything."

 On 4 May 2012, it was confirmed that Lewington would become England assistant manager alongside Roy Hodgson, who had just accepted the FA's offer to manage the England team, having previously managed West Bromwich Albion.
 On 27 June 2016 he resigned as part of the England coaching staff after the defeat to Iceland in Euro 2016.

-On 12 September 2017, following the appointment of Roy Hodgson as manager of Crystal Palace, it was announced that Lewington would once again return to the club as assistant manager.
+On 12 September 2017, following the appointment of Hodgson as manager of Crystal Palace, it was announced that Lewington would once again return to the club as assistant manager.
 When Hodgson stepped down at the end of the 2020–21 season, Lewington also left his position.

+In March 2023, Lewington returned to Crystal Palace for a third spell in the role of first-team coach, following the appointment of Hodgson on a short-term contract until the end of the season, the duo staying on for the 2023–24 season having successfully helped the club avoid relegation.
+His departure from the club was announced on 21 February 2024, two days after Hodgson's resignation.

 Personal life

-One of Lewington's sons, Dean, is a professional footballer currently playing for Milton Keynes Dons.
+One of Lewington's sons, Dean, is a professional footballer who plays for Milton Keynes Dons.
 His other son, Craig, has played for a number of non-league sides.
-Lewington's nephew Luke Ayling currently plays for Premier League team Leeds United.
+Lewington's nephew Luke Ayling currently plays for Championship team Middlesbrough FC.